Using a single Z/IP ONE to feed several

 Yes, this is possible.
 However, it is not particularly desirable.

-To do this "one to several" operation, you will merely be pushing an RTP stream to each of the receiving units.
+To do this "one to several" operation, you merely push an RTP stream to each receiving unit.
 Each of the receiving Z/IP ONEs *must* have;

 - A static IP address.